LimaoC/neural-network-old/content/statistics/bernoulli-distribution.md

 ---

 ## Definition
-The *Bernoulli distribution* is a discrete probability distribution with parameter $p$ (success probability) that takes the value 1 with probability $p$ and the value 0 with probability $1 - p$.
+The *Bernoulli distribution* is the discrete probability distribution with parameter $p$ (success probability) that takes the value 1 with probability $p$ and the value 0 with probability $1 - p$.

 The Bernoulli distribution is a special case of the [binomial distribution](statistics/binomial-distribution.md) with $n = 1$.